An Optimal Design Framework for Lasso Sign Recovery: Summary

 The SSD literature has predominately constructed designs by optimizing heuristic criteria that measure a design's proximity to a (nonexistent) orthogonal design.
-The criteria are tractable in their optimization, in that optimal designs can generally be constructed directly or algorithmically in a reasonable amount of time.
-However, these criteria are not directly tied to a screening analysis method, so there is no guarantee that the resulting analysis under an optimal design will have good statistical properties.
+The heuristic criteria are tractable in their optimization, in that optimal designs can generally be constructed directly or algorithmically in a reasonable amount of time.
+However, these heuristic criteria are not directly tied to a screening analysis method, so there is no guarantee that the resulting analysis under an optimal design will have good statistical properties.
 This article resolves this disconnect by optimizing criteria based on the probability of sign recovery under the lasso, which is well-defined even when $n-1 < p$.
-Our major contributions are: \begin{enumerate} \item A local optimality criterion assuming known $\betavec$ and fixed $\lambda$.
+The major contributions are: \begin{enumerate} \item \textbf{A local optimality criterion assuming known $\betavec$ and fixed $\lambda$}.
 A trivial design that confounds all inactive factors with the intercept is shown to be optimal for sign recovery.
 An exact design construction is given that can improve the probability of sign recovery over an orthogonal design for some $\lambda$ .
-The design has positive and nearly constant pairwise correlations, following the ideal structure for the $Var(s+)$-criterion. \item More practical criteria that relax the assumptions about $\betavec$ and $\lambda$.
-Such criteria are computationally intensive and hence difficult to optimize both analytically and algorithmically, requiring computations across all supports of a given size and potentially many sign vectors. \item A study of the optimal form of $\C$, the lasso information matrix, with and without known $\zvec$.
+The design has positive and nearly constant pairwise correlations, following the ideal structure for the $\text{Var}(s+)$-criterion. \item \textbf{More practical criteria that relax the assumptions about $\betavec$ and $\lambda$}.
+Such criteria are computationally intensive and hence difficult to optimize both analytically and algorithmically, requiring computations across all supports of a given size and potentially many sign vectors. \item \textbf{A study of the optimal form of $\C$ with and without known $\zvec$}.
 By conditioning on completely symmetric matrices, we arrive at a univariate optimization problem.
-The framework mimics the approximate design approach for least-squares analyses. \item In the case of known $\zvec$, we prove that across all completely symmetric matrices, $\C=\I$, i.e., an orthogonal design, is suboptimal for nearly all $\lambda >0$.
+The framework mimics the approximate design approach for least-squares analyses. \item \textbf{A rigorous proof that across all completely symmetric matrices, an orthogonal correlation matrix is suboptimal for nearly all $\lambda >0$ when $\zvec$ is known}.
 The optimal form instead takes on positive, constant off-diagonal elements.
-In the case of unknown sign information, $\C=\I$ is shown to be a local maximum for a range of $\lambda$.
-These optimal forms rigorously justify the $UE(s^2)$- and $Var(s+)$-criterion in the cases of unknown and known $\zvec$, respectively.
-This at least partially solves the open problem of how $Var(s+)$-optimal designs achieved better screening properties in simulations. \item From our justification of the heuristic criteria, an exact design construction algorithm, named the Heuristic-Initiated Lasso Sieve.
-Essentially, the proposed criteria are used as a secondary ranking of many high-quality designs generated under heuristic criteria.
-HILS compromises the computationally-efficient heuristic criteria with the more statistically sound, but computationally prohibitive, sign recovery criteria. \end{enumerate}
+In the case of unknown sign information, an orthogonal correlation matrix is shown to be a local maximum for a range of $\lambda$.
+These optimal forms rigorously justify the $\text{UE}(s^2)$- and $\text{Var}(s+)$-criterion in the cases of unknown and known $\zvec$, respectively.
+This at least partially solves the two open problems from Section 1.1. \item \textbf{Heuristic-Initiated Lasso Sieve: a computationally efficient exact design construction algorithm that leverages new heuristic criteria motivated by the theory in Section~\ref{sec:optimal_cs}}.
+A Pareto front optimization is done with a coordinate exchange algorithm using two simple heuristic criteria targeting $\text{tr}(\V)$ and $||\C-\C^*||_F$.
+The proposed lasso criteria from Section~\ref{sec:loc} are then employed as a secondary ranking of many high-quality designs lying on the Pareto front. \end{enumerate}